Harris Tapper is committed to making cherished pieces that sustain a long lifetime in a women’s wardrobe.

 This year we have started to re-purpose our leftover fabrics into garment bags and fabric sleeves for online orders.
 Eventually doing away with previous packaging options such as tissue paper, bought garment bags and stickers.

 All plastics that come into our business from other suppliers are reused, ensuring there’s no single use plastic.

 Country of Manufacture and Code of Conduct

 All of our suppliers are required to sign our Code of Conduct, based off the ETI (Ethical Trading Initiative) global code of conduct, ensuring all practices adhere to global ethical standards set by the ETI.
-Where possible we pay regular personal visits to our suppliers to build on our relationships and ensure these codes are being met.

 We believe in a long-term sustainable business model and have goals to try to find a balance between environmentally friendly practices and sustainable business planning.

 Harris Tapper does not compromise on the quality of any product released, focusing on fit, refined and considered detailing and exceptional fabrications.